saitejavanamala/Portfolio/Piping Tech/Piping Tech_Exp.md

 * Increased Daily Average Production by 46% (1500 lbs to 2200 lbs) through exploratory data analysis using Advanced Excel (Pivot tables, VBA Macros, Power query, Data modeling, VLOOKUP, HLOOKUP) and R programming (dplyr, ggplot2, tidyr, readr).

+Pivot tables -

+* For grouping items by assembly type to reduce confusion and over thinking.
+* For purchasing so and so grade material for the project.

 * Generated summary statistics and production reports using Tableau and R (tidyr, ggplot2).